FOR IMMEDIATE RELEASE

 Pikes Peak Habitat for Humanity

-Pikes Peak Habitat for Humanity elects two members to Board of Directors
+Pikes Peak Habitat for Humanity Announces New Board of Directors Leadership

 Treasurer: Peter Scanlon, Community Leader